I'd Do Anything for Love (But I Won't Do That): Perceived ambiguity of "that"

+At the song's conclusion, the lyrics are more straightforward, where the woman suggests he will abandon her – "... you'll see that it's time to move on", "... you'll be screwing around", to which he replies, "I won't do that."

 Recording

 English singer Lorraine Crosby sang the other part of the duet.
 She and her partner Stuart Emerson had moved to Los Angeles to work with Steinman, who became their manager and secured them a contract with Meat Loaf's label MCA.
 While visiting the company's studios on Sunset Boulevard, Crosby was asked to provide guide vocals for Meat Loaf, who was recording the song.
 Crosby recalls, "In I went and sang it twice and I never thought anything more of it until six months later when I got a phone call saying, 'Would you mind if we used your vocals?'"
 As Crosby had recorded her part as guide vocals, she received no royalties from the song.

 Cher, Melissa Etheridge and Bonnie Tyler had been considered for the role.
 Tyler, who described Crosby as "a great friend of mine from Newcastle", said: "Meat Loaf was naughty, really: he gave her no acknowledgement on the album but I think her part really made that song."